Achieving higher returns is easier than you think.

 That's because the risk associated with their money changes.

 Sadly, most folks are completely blind to the potential, so they leave a lot of money on the table that could be - rather bluntly - in their pockets.
 Heck, in your pockets.

 As always, I've got a recommendation for you that makes an ideal cornerstone investment for any investor interested in both the truth and higher returns.

 Stop leaving money on the table today...

 Why Stock Selection Isn't Enough

 Like many investors, I grew up thinking that individual stocks were the way to go.
-Certainly, everything I read as a young man coming into finance reinforced that notion: Forbes, Money Magazine, and Kiplinger's, just to name a few.
+Certainly, everything I read as a young man coming into finance - Forbes, Money Magazine, and Kiplinger's, just to name a few - reinforced that notion.

 Then I arrived at Wilshire Associates in the late 1980s with a newly minted diploma in my hands and quickly learned how money really works.

-Like many professionals at the time, I focused much of my attention on a 1986 study by Gary Brinson, L. Randolph Hood, and Gilbert Beebower called the "Determinants of Portfolio Performance."
-It examined quarterly returns from 91 pension plans over a 10-year period from 1974 to 1983 and concluded that asset allocation accounted for 93.6% of the volatility of quarterly returns.
+Like many professionals at the time, I focused much of my attention on a 1986 study by Gary Brinson, L. Randolph Hood, and Gilbert Beebower, called "Determinants of Portfolio Performance."
+It examined quarterly returns from 91 pension plans from 1974 to 1983 and concluded that asset allocation accounted for 93.6% of the volatility of quarterly returns.